FiloSottile/typage/README.md

 ## Usage

 `age-encryption` is a modern ES Module, compatible with Node.js and Bun, with built-in types.

-> [!WARNING]
-> The examples below refer to version 0.2.0, which has not been published yet.

 #### Encrypt and decrypt a file with a new recipient / identity pair